rd11490/NBA_Tutorials/five_man_net_rating/README.md

 ## Small Sample Means Each Event Can Have Dramatic Impact

+Now that we know that 5 Man Units are all pretty much small sample size theater, let's look at the impact a single offensive and defensive possession have on net rating.

+Let us assume that we have a 5 man unit that has a league average net rating after N possession.
+What would the result of possession N+1 have on the lineups net rating?
+Below there is a chart showing the results of this idea.
+If a 5 man unit has played 99 offensive and defensive possessions and on offensive possession 100 they miss a shot and their opponent gets the rebound and then hits a 3, that is a -3 swing in the lineups net rating!
+A single trip up and down the court has that big of an impact.

 ![1 Possession Swing](plots/OnePossessionSwing.png)

 ## Your Favorite Teams Most Played Lineup is a 15 point run away from Glory/Disaster